 Tenants and landlords should do a walk through prior to move in so that both parties can document any existing damages.
 Both parties should also do a walk through before move out so they’re able to discuss any new issues.

 What If Damages Exceed the Security Deposit Amount?

 Landlords should always weigh the pros and cons of taking a tenant to court.
-It is likely only worth taking this action if the amount owed is significant, there is proper documentation of damages, and the tenant has the financial ability to pay.
+It ‘s likely only worth taking action if the amount owed is significant, there is proper documentation of damages, and the tenant has the financial ability to pay.
 If not, it is probably not worth spending the time and money required to take a tenant to court.